kylebuttner/CV/README.md

 [MakersBnb](https://github.com/lorenzoturrino/makers_bnb) | A simple web app that allows users to list and book spaces | Ruby, Sinatra, PostgreSQL | RSpec, Capybara

 ## Experience

+#### [Techstars](http://www.techstars.com/) — June 2016 to present — Berlin
+*Software Developer*

+* Developer-in-residence for 10 startups participating in the Techstars 2016 Berlin accelerator programme
+* Worked directly with CTOs and their development teams to provide a wide range of programming support for products at all stages of the development lifecycle
+* Built and rebuilt several test-driven client-facing apps in React Rebuilt the front-end of an internal Symfony app in Angular
+* Built scrapers to compile data for business development teams to use

 #### [FiscalNote](https://www.fiscalnote.com/) — June 2015 to Feb 2016 — Washington, DC
 *Associate*